 - 1.1 The Craven District (outside the Yorkshire Dales National Park) Saved Local Plan sets out the Council's commitment to publish regular monitoring reports in respect of employment land take up and policy.
-This is the eighth such report for the period 2008 to 2009.
-The first employment monitoring report showed land take up between 1995 and 1999.
-The second showed land take-up between 1999 and 2000, and subsequent reports give an annual update of the position at the end of each financial year. - 1.2 In September 2007 various policies from the adopted Local Plan were saved as part of the Local Development Framework, including the policies that deal with allocated and committed employment land in the plan area.
-The employment monitoring reports produced from April 2006 onwards are therefore intended to look at the take up of allocated and committed employment land monitored under the new Local Development Framework (LDF). - 1.3 The monitoring process is central to examining the performance of the LDF.
-In addition this process is essential to monitor the supply, distribution and take up of employment land in the plan area.
-The publication of regular monitoring reports in this respect will therefore inform the LDF.
+This is the ninth such report for the period 2009 to 2010.
+The first employment monitoring report showed land take up between 1995 and 1999, the second report covered the period 1999 to 2000, the third covered the period 2000 to 2005, and subsequent reports give an annual update of the position at the end of each financial year. - 1.2 In September 2007 various policies from the adopted Local Plan were saved, and will continue to form part of the local development plan until superseded by adopted Local Development Framework policies.
+The Local Plan policies that deal with allocated and committed employment land in the plan area were included in the list of saved policies.
+The Council will therefore continue to monitor the uptake of employment land allocated and committed in the Local Plan, until new employment land is allocated through the Local Development Framework.
+The uptake of land allocated in the Local Development Framework will be monitored within the Annual Monitoring Reports, and this separate Employment Monitoring Report will no longer be produced. - 1.3 The findings of the Employment Report will provide information on the supply, distribution and take up of employment land in the plan area, which will inform the employment policies within the Local Development Framework.